analogdevicesinc/VSCode-Maxim/readme.md

 Currently, **only Windows is supported**.
 Support for MacOS and Linux toolchains is planned once Windows is stabilized.
 MacOS has been tested and found to have some bugs.
 Linux is untested.

 # TODOs
-* Add support for additional debuggers other than PICO.
 * Troubleshoot Pause bug
 * Add additional images to the readme.